Nevada Security Deposit Laws

 In many states, a walk-through inspection prior to the tenant’s move-in date is required by the local landlord-tenant laws.
 This is not the case according to Nevada law.
 Landlords are not required to provide a move-in checklist or walk-through at the beginning of the tenant’s lease.

-However, it is strongly encouraged that the landlord and tenant are on the same page about the condition of the rental unit when signing the lease agreement to avoid future security deposit disputes.
+However, it is strongly encouraged that the landlord and tenants are on the same page about the condition of the rental unit when signing the lease agreement to avoid future security deposit tenant disputes.

 Returning a Security Deposit in Nevada

-A landlord in Nevada has 30 days after the end of the rental agreement to return the unused portion of the security deposit to the tenant, alongside an itemized list of damages that have been deducted.
-This statement should be given to the tenants in person or be sent via mail to the provided forwarding address.
+A landlord in Nevada has 30 days after the end of the tenancy to return the remaining portion of the security deposit to the tenant, alongside an itemized list of damages that have been deducted.
+This statement should be given to the tenant in person or be sent via mail to the provided forwarding address or tenant’s present address by landlords.

 If the tenant wishes to dispute any of the security deposit deductions mentioned in the itemized list, they can provide the surety with a written response.
-This must happen within 30 days of receiving the statement.
+This must happen within 30 days of receiving the statement by landlord.

-If a landlord fails to return the security deposit funds within 30 days of the rental agreement ending, the tenant will recover the full the security deposit, plus any legal fees that may have occurred while recovering the deposit in court.
+If a landlord fails to return the security deposit funds within 30 days of the rental agreement ending, the tenant will recover the entire security deposit, plus any legal fees that may have occurred while recovering the deposit in court.

 Change in Property Ownership